 Ingredients for Flaxseed Bread

 To make this recipe you’ll need only seven ingredients that are pretty cheap and easy to find.

 - Flaxseed meal – You can grind your own flax.
 It doesn’t have to be a super fine powder.
 A roughly Ground flax makes this recipe better.
 Use a cheap spice or coffee grinder.
 Flax seeds have a strong nutty flavor and give a nice whole grain taste to the bread.

 - Eggs – Use large eggs at room temperature.
-Don’t skip this step because it reduces the risk of the bread to taste.
+Don’t skip this step because it reduces the eggy taste.

 - Oil – I used avocado oil because I want to this bread to be dairy-free.
-I also love the taste of the flax bread with light olive oil.
+I also love the taste of the flax bread with light olive oil or unsalted butter.

-- Water – This will help activate the flax seeds and will prevent the keto bread from becoming to dry in the baking process.
+- Water – This will help activate the flax seeds and will prevent the keto bread from becoming too dry in the baking process.

 The instructions are fairly simple.
 Just mix the dry and the wet ingredients together and bake them in the preheated oven.
 Below, in the recipe card, you’ll find more detailed instructions.

 If you make the recipe I would be delighted to see how your flaxseed bread turned out!

 It’s perfect for sandwiches too.
 Here’s my favorite one with chicken, avocado, and cream cheese.